NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 5. In the box that reads “XSL URL” click the folder button and navigate the the location on your computer where you saved the Element Tokenizer file.
 6. Click the “Output” button toward the top.
 7. Make sure that the option “Save as” is selected.
 Click the folder button to navigate to your folder of choice.
-8. Once you have the folder, type in a character to the Save As box.
+8. Once you have the folder, type in a character to the “Save as” box.
 This will bring up the location address in the box.
 Delete the character you typed.
 9. Click on the green arrow button.
 From the dropdown list, choose the option that reads “${cfn} current filename WITHOUT extension.”
 10. Add the end of the line, add text that will distinguish that the files have been transformed.
-For example “.../${cfn}_tokenized” and then add the “.xml” extension to save it as an XML file.
+For example `.../${cfn}_tokenized` and then add the `.xml` extension to save it as an XML file.
 11. Make sure the “Open in Editor” option is unchecked.
 12. Hit “OK.”
 13. Hit “Save and Close.”